 1981 The original cast of the Manhattan Theatre Club workshop production of Crimes of the Heart are the stars in the Broadway production, opening at the John Golden Theatre.
 The Beth Henley play won the 1980 Pulitzer Prize for Drama and runs on Broadway for 535 performances.

 1990 Buddy opens at the Shubert Theatre.
 The cast, led by Paul Hipp as Buddy Holly, is under the direction of Rob Bettinson.
-The show concerns the life of the late rock 'n' roll legend and features Holly's music in the score.
+The musical concerns the life of the late rock 'n' roll legend and features Holly's music in the score.
 Though A Chorus Line was hurried to its closing the previous spring to make way for the London hit, Buddy runs on Broadway for only 225 performances.

 1990 The woman whose grandchildren introduced her as "Peter Pan," Mary Martin, dies at age 76.
 Martin, who was known for her exuberant voice and high-spirited demeanor, will always be remembered for Peter Pan, South Pacific, and her portrayal of Maria in the original stage version of The Sound of Music.

 2010 The bustling excitement of Madrid in the late 1980s comes to life at the Belasco Theatre in the world-premiere musical Women on the Verge of a Nervous Breakdown, starring Sherie Rene Scott, Patti LuPone, and Laura Benanti.
 Written by David Yazbek and Jeffrey Lane, the musical is based on Pedro Almodovar's Oscar-nominated 1988 film.